-What is coronary artery disease
+What is coronary artery disease?

-Coronary Artery Disease (CAD) is the narrowing of the arteries in the heart.
+Coronary artery disease (CAD) is the narrowing of the arteries in the heart.
 This narrowing can also be called stenosis.
 It is usually caused by a build up of fat or calcium deposits called plaque.
 Over time, this plaque can build to a total blockage of the artery.
 This process is called atherosclerosis.

 When the heart doesn't receive enough blood flow due to blockage in the artery, it may cause mild to severe chest pain or pressure.
 This pain or pressure can also spread to the arms or jaw.
-If the arteries are completely blocked, it can result in a heart attack.
-Anyone who experiences symptoms should promptly call 911.
+If the artery is completely blocked, it can result in a heart attack.
+Anyone who experiences symptoms like those described above should promptly call 911.
 More than 13 million Americans suffer from CAD each year.
 However, the treatment of CAD has changed in recent years, and many CAD patients are able to return to a normal lifestyle shortly after treatment.